 JS: An additional round of investment and positive testing of other elements within our system such as the TempehSure Starter Culture and multiple bean/legume suppliers.

 Interested in learning more about Esca Bona, the good food conference, happening Oct.
-17-19, 2016, in Austin?
-Sign up to receive email updates here.
+16-17, 2017, in Austin?
+Learn more here.